Encore!

 Based on the playtesting feedback, I made various UX improvements to illustrate the game design systems.

-A revamp of choice buttons for clarity and stylistic flair.
+A revamp of choice buttons for clarity of information display and stylistic flair

 Results